SamirTalwar/smoke/README.md

 ## Writing Test Cases

 A test case consists of _input_ and _expected output_.
-It is constructed of a number of files with the same name and different extensions.
+It's made with a YAML file.

 First off, you need to specify the _command_ itself.

-- The command is specified in a file named `command`, with parameters each on a new line.
+The command is the program to be run (and any common arguments).
 It is executed from the current working directory.
-- The command can be overriden for each individual test case by creating a file with the `.command` extension.
+The command can be overriden for each individual test case too.

 Input can come in two forms: _standard input_ and _command-line arguments_.

-- Standard input is specified by naming the file with the extension `.in`.
-- Command-line arguments are specified in a file with the `.args` extension, one per line.
+- Command-line arguments are appended to the command to run it.
+- Standard input is piped into the program on execution.

 Outputs that can be observed by Smoke consist of _standard output_, _standard error_ and the _exit status_ of the program.
+These are captured by running the program, then compared to the expected values specified.
+Any difference results in a test failure.

-- Expected standard output is specified with the `.out` extension.
-Alternatively, multiple possible expected outputs can be specified by using an extension that starts with `.out`—for example, `.out-one`, `.out2` and `.outc`.
+- Expected standard output is compared with the actual standard output.
+Alternatively, multiple possible expected outputs can be specified.
 If there are multiple outputs, a match with any of them will be considered a success.
-- Expected standard error uses the `.err` extension, but otherwise works in exactly the same way as expected standard output.
+- Expected standard error works in exactly the same way as expected standard output.
-- The expected exit status is a file with the `.status` extension.
-It contains a single number between `0` and `255`.
+- The expected exit status is a single number between `0` and `255`.

 At least one of standard output and standard error must be specified, though it can be empty.
 If no exit status is specified, it will be assumed to be `0`.

 ### Example: Calculator

-Our simplest calculator test case consists of three files:

-#### test/command:
+Our simplest calculator test case looks like this.
+It's a file named *smoke.yaml* (the file basename is a convention; you can name it anything you want ending in *.yaml*).

+    command:
-    ruby
+      - ruby
-    calculator.rb
+      - calculator.rb

-#### test/addition.in:
+    tests:
+      - name: addition
+        stdin: |
           2 + 2

-#### test/addition.out:
+        stdout: |
           4

 That's it.